SachinCoder1/Learn-blockchain/README.md

   ## 22. What does Self Destruct function do in Solidity ?
     Self Destruct function is used to destroy the smart contract in the case of any emergency.
 The money is transferred back to the manager.

+# Bonus

+ ## 1. What is an ICO ( Initial Public Offering )?
+    Before understanding an ICO first let's understand what is an IPO ( Initial Public Offering ).
+So basically an IPO is an initial money which a company gets from public in the exchange of some shares.
+Just like this in ICO people will invest in cryptocurrencies in exchange of tokens and not shares.

+    So an ICO is much cheaper then IPO, It requires Less documentations, less time consuming, You don't require third party to maintain your ICO.